Published on August 13th, 2018 | by The Perfume Expert

 I use a tmoisturizing eye-drop during the flight and then use an anti-redness eye drop upon arrival.

 Clear Lip Balm is a multi-tasking tool while traveling!

-Not only can you use it to hydrate lips during travel or use to hydrate cuticles, but upon arrival or in case of a quick beauty fix you can apply it to your lashes to get thick, shiny lashes sans-mascara, apply it just above the lash line and the inner corners of your eye-lids for a wide-eyed awake look faking a full-nights rest, dab on your upper cheek bones up to your temple to create a dewy look, or use to smooth static and fly-aways on your hair!
+Not only can you use lipbalm to hydrate lips during travel but you can also use it to hydrate cuticles, apply it to your lashes to get thick, shiny lashes sans-mascara, dab on your upper cheek bones up to your temple to create a dewy look, or use to smooth static and fly-aways on your hair!

 My favorite multi-tasking lip balm is the classic Rosebud Salve.
-It can not only be use in ALL of the above ways but also to heal minor burns (like those from your curling wand), to hydrate chapped elbow or knees, and mom’s can use it as a quick-fix for diaper rash!
+It can not only be use in ALL of the above ways but also to heal minor burns (like those from your curling wand) or sunburns, to hydrate chapped elbow or knees, and mom’s can use it as a quick-fix for diaper rash!

 5. Hand Cream